Luis Robert Player Props: White Sox vs. Phillies

 Luis Robert Player Prop Bets: White Sox vs. Phillies - April 18

-Luis Robert -- hitting .286 with three doubles, three home runs, a walk and nine RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 18 at 7:10 PM ET.
+On Tuesday, Luis Robert (on the back of going 0-for-3) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+In his most recent game he had a hitless showing (0-for-3) against the Orioles.

 Luis Robert Game Info & Props vs. the Phillies